Tyranni - Old and New World Suboscines

-This page displays a portrait gallery of individual species of suboscines (Tyranni), a suborder of Passeriformes, that I photographed in tropical forest and wetland habitats.
+This page shows a portrait gallery of individual species of suboscines (Tyranni), a suborder of Passeriformes, that I photographed in tropical forest and wetland habitats.
 Both Old World suboscines (Eurylaimides) and New World suboscines (Tyrannides) feature.
 The second features feeding and foraging behaviour of three pitta species and a male bearded bellbird mouth wide open calling to mark its territory.

 Old and New World Suboscines

+All featured species are ‘Red List 2019’ assessed as ‘Least Concern’.
 Images of the three species of pitta are Old World tropical region birds that belong to the Pittidae family; these are one of my favourite birds to photograph.

 I photographed in the New World (Neotropic region) birds in Trinidad, most species at Asa Wright Nature Centre in Trinidad’s Northern Range.
 These suboscines species mainly inhabit the forest, but some species including the white-headed marsh tyrant inhabit savanna and inland wetlands.
 Galapagos wildlife is known for not fearing of humans and was one of the friendliest birds I encountered was the Galapagos Flycatcher.
 I photographed this species on several islands.